 This blog has been put together by Ian from the Multicultural Problem Gambling Service (MPGS) in NSW, which is funded by the NSW Government, for the delivery of free and confidential help to problem gamblers and their families, from culturally and linguistically diverse (CALD) backgrounds across the state of NSW.
 Ian is a Clinical Consultant with the Multicultural Problem Gambling Service for NSW.
-You can find out more about the service here.

 What can I expect in a Counselling environment?